andrew/ultimate-awesome/README.md

 - [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [awesome-autonomous-driving-security-resources](https://github.com/allenpandas/awesome-autonomous-driving-security-resources) - 🚗 A  repository for documenting and exploring the world of autonomous driving safety, featuring a curated collection of research papers, reports, and resource.
 - [awesome-chip](https://github.com/bartjakobs/awesome-chip) - A curated list of awesome CHIP related projects.
 Many of the links are down :(.
-- [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
 - [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
-With repository stars⭐ and forks🍴.
-- [fucking-terminals-are-sexy](https://github.com/Correia-jpv/fucking-terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
 With repository stars⭐ and forks🍴.
 - [awesome-cloud-native](https://github.com/cubxxw/awesome-cloud-native) - 各种 CS 的必备技能，Go 语言、云原生、kubernetes、docker以及开源社区的记录，学习笔记.
 - [awesome-keyboard](https://github.com/Delapouite/awesome-keyboard) - A curated list of awesome resources about configuring and building keyboards.
 - [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.